 Firstly, a purlin is a horizontal beam or bar used for structural suppport in buildings, most commonly in a roof.
 Several kinds of purlins exist.
 People like to divide them into categories based on their material and shape.
 The purlin most commonly used in roofing is the steel purlin.
-Nowadays, we produce “C” and “Z” (Cee and Zed) shaped channels via cold forming from high-strength zinc-alloy coated steel with minimum yield stress 60% higher than the respective profiles formed through hot forming.
+Nowadays, we produce “C” and “Z” (Cee and Zed) shaped channels via c purlin roll forming machine and z purlin roll forming machine from high-strength zinc-alloy coated steel with minimum yield stress 60% higher than the respective profiles formed through hot forming.
 This means that we can use sections of minimum thickness and weight, resulting in reduction of the time and the cost of the construction.

 And then, people tend to use C and Z steel purlins on their steel framed buildings, in order to provide an efficient, lightweight and cost efficient roofing, cladding and walling support system (Purling and girt system).

 However, there is always a question: Shall I use C steel purlins or Z steel purlins on my building?
 Is there any other difference only except for the shapes?

 As a result, let’s take a look into the mysteries of the choosing between C and Z steel purlins.

 Technical characteristics of C and Z steel Purlins:

 Dimensions of C and Z Shaped Steel Purlins:

 The “C” and “Z” shaped sections have standard dimensions (Web height:80-300mm; Flange size: 50-80mm; Leg Size:15-30mm).
 You can have any cutting length from 1.000mm to 20.000mm according to the engineering design data.
 The designed punching holes are also available with the following restriction: